A safer Highway Code for cyclists

 - The introduction of the 'Hierarchy of Users' or ‘Hierarchy of Responsibility’, recognising that road users who pose greater risks to others ought to have a higher level of responsibility.

-- Simplification of the rules relating to non-signalised junctions, which will make junctions safer and address ‘left-hook’ collision
+- Simplification of the rules relating to junctions where there aren’t any traffic signals, to make junctions safer and address ‘left-hook’ collision.